waltermyersiii/kubernetes-the-hard-way-on-azure/docs/07-bootstrapping-etcd.md

 > Remember to run the above commands on each controller node: `controller-0`, `controller-1` and `controller-2`.

+Walter's bash Note: You may get a timeout with controller 0.
+If so, proceed to controllers 1 and 2 and come back to controller 0 and rerun the commands.
+It should succeed.

 ## Verification

 List the etcd cluster members: